pskowronek/weather-sensors-n-remote-control/README.md

 # Weather sensors & remote control

-The project is to measure temperature, athmospheric air pressure, humidity and luminosity by using arduino-powered sensors.
+The project is to measure temperature, atmospheric air pressure, humidity and luminosity by using arduino-powered sensors.
 Sensors sent their data every ~15m (configurable) by using RFM69 modules and collected by using RPi.
 RPi is also used to visualize data by using Grafana and InfluxDB.

 The project consists of two main parts (folders):

-- arduino - two Arduino Projects:
+- Arduino - two Arduino Projects:
 	- WeatherNode - a code for sensor and control (optionally)
-	- TriggerNode - a code for triggerring/control something via WeatherNode
+	- TriggerNode - a code for triggering/control something via WeatherNode
-- rpi - installation scripts and python program (that can be set as a Service) to collect data from arduino sensors
+- rpi - installation scripts and python program (that can be set as a Service) to collect data from Arduino sensors

+RPi part can be supplied with air quality measurements from this [project](https://github.com/pskowronek/home-air-quality-and-assistant) (take a look [here](https://github.com/pskowronek/home-air-quality-and-assistant/blob/master/influxdb-reporting.sh)).

 ## Hardware